 - 6.7.1 TAA procedures for the granting of adjustments for the use of assistive technology, including a computer, must be followed.
 Schools must seek advice and/or approval from their TAA for this adjustment prior to testing. - 6.7.2 Where a student with disability regularly uses a computer as part of the usual disability adjustments in classroom assessments, this adjustment may be appropriate for use during the tests.
 For example, students may type their response to items on the computer.
-These responses must then be printed and secured into the student's test book in the manner prescribed by the TAA.
+These responses must then be printed and returned for processing in the manner prescribed by the TAA.
 TAAs manage the transcription of student responses. - 6.7.3 Use of a computer must be in accordance with standard assessment practices: spell-and grammar-check, dictionary, predictive text, etc., must be turned off.
 Access to the internet or internal networks must also be completely restricted.
-It is expected that a basic level of logistical support is provided to students permitted to use assistive technology in line with normal test conditions (e.g. setting up of the computer). - 6.7.4 Where students with disability have been granted use of a computer or other assistive technology as a disability adjustment, screen readers that provide text-to-speech outputs are only permitted where reading aloud (in accordance with section 8.6.11) is available to all students.
-Screen readers that provide text-to-speech outputs may be used by students to listen to their typed responses in all tests.
+It is expected that a basic level of logistical support is provided to students permitted to use assistive technology in line with normal test conditions (e.g. setting up of the computer).

+6.7.4 Screen readers that provide text-to-speech outputs may be used by students to listen to their typed responses in all tests.

-6.8 Electronic test format
+6.8 Braille